radsystems-app/Radsystems-Studio-Docs/pages/page-design.md

 2. Click on the direct access button to the design of the selected page.
 ![page-design-window.png](/pages/page-design-window.png)

-There are three sections in the design view:
 ## Pages, Components and Widgets
 ![pages-components-widgets-window.png](/pages/pages-components-widgets-window.png)
 ### Layout Components
 ![row-container-window.png](/pages/row-container-window.png)